Marvel Cinematic Universe: Phase Six: Spider-Man: Brand New Day (2026)

 A fourth MCU Spider-Man film was reportedly in development by August 2019 alongside Spider-Man: No Way Home (2021).
 By December 2021, Sony and Marvel Studios planned to make at least three more films, including the fourth, starring Tom Holland as Peter Parker / Spider-Man.
 Chris McKenna and Erik Sommers began writing the script in February 2023, but work was soon put on hold by the 2023 Writers Guild of America strike.
 Destin Daniel Cretton was hired to direct by October 2024 when Holland was confirmed to star, and the title was revealed in March 2025 as Spider-Man: Brand New Day.
-Filming began in August 2025 in Glasgow, Scotland, with soundstage work at Pinewood Studios in England.
-Spider-Man: Brand New Day is scheduled to be released on July 31, 2026.
+Avi Arad and Rachel O'Connor also produce the film.
+Filming began in August 2025 in Glasgow, Scotland, with soundstage work at Pinewood Studios in England, before wrapping in December 2025.
+Spider-Man: Brand New Day premiered at the Dolby Theatre in Los Angeles on July 27, 2026, and was released in the United States on July 31.